liuwuliuyun/InfoCollection/README.md

 ### Copyright
-All intern projects' copyright is belonged to Microsoft.
+All intern projects' copyright belongs to Microsoft.
 You shall not use this project for any commertial activity.

 [1] About *HoloMessages*</br>
 *HoloMessages* is an close source intern project of Microsoft. </br>